Development Environment

 Running PostgreSQL as User

 You can run a PostgreSQL database server with your user permissions if you don’t want to use an existing database server.
-Run the pg_ctl commands from the nix shell.
+Run the pg_ctl commands from the Nix dev shell.

 Run as user: